 Another step in preparing to arrive at St. Ambrose is all about your health!

-Important note: Health insurance plans in the U.S. vary greatly.
+Important note: U.S. health insurance plans vary greatly.
 Generally, plans that cost less provide you with less coverage, and plans that cost more provide you with better coverage.
 Student health insurance plans are often designed to cover emergency medical expenses for a low price, and these plans often do not cover all possible medical costs.
-Many plans do not cover your costs if your illness existed before you purchased the plan (these are called "pre-existing conditions").
-Therefore it is very important that you understand what your insurance policy covers.
+Many plans do not cover costs if your illness existed before you purchased the plan (these are called "pre-existing conditions").
+Therefore, it is very important to understand what your insurance plan covers.